-But what if nothing has worked before?
+What if nothing has worked before?

 It is worth finding out what can be done even if your previous experiences have not been successful.
 Treatments are improving all the time and specialist NHS continence clinics can provide you with expert help.
-We have a wide range of information about all aspects of bladder control, including details of any new products or treatments that may be available.
-Please call us for more information.
+We have a wide range of information about all aspects of bladder control - please visit our website for more details.